Warren Buffett Advice for life and Investment.

 “Do not save what is left after spending; instead spend what is left after saving.” – Warren Buffett

-Every month, for many of you savings, is the last priority, after you spend your earnings on other things.
+Every month, for many of you, savings are the last priority, after you spend your earnings on other things.
 The moment you keep your savings as last priority you are always carrying the chance of postponing it to a later date or forgetting it completely.
 This leads to the risk of financial instability in life.

 So, as Warren Buffett says take Savings as one of your top priorities and save it as per your financial goals and then you can start spending.
 This will help you to have good control over the way you are spending.